Why You Have Cravings and How You Can Cut Them

 Enjoy what you're craving but eat a reasonable amount

 Choose the smallest serving size or think about what you can add to it to make it a little more balanced.
-For example, if you’re craving oreo cookies, maybe you have one or two but rather than eating them plain, you crush them up and add them into a cup of vanilla Greek yogurt.
+For example, if you're craving Oreo cookies, maybe you have one or two but rather than eating them plain, you crush them up and add them into a cup of vanilla Greek yogurt.
 Now you got to enjoy what you wanted, you limited the portion size, and you got about 12-15 grams of protein as well as calcium!